 Millet was once the carbohydrate of choice for the Ainu, but in modern times, boiled rice has become the standard.

-2. Hokkaido Ramen
+2. Hokkaido ramen

-This is a rather broad term, as there are in fact many varieties of ramen in Hokkaido!
+This is a rather broad term, as there are many varieties of ramen in Hokkaido!
 Each region puts its own spin on this classic, resulting in different broths and noodles wherever you go.
 For example, the ramen found in Sapporo tends to favor a miso and pork bone-based broth with firm, yellow noodles, while the city of Asahikawa opts for a soy-based broth with thinner, wavy noodles.

 This curiously-named dish is a staple in Sapporo cuisine and a popular food during Hokkaido's winter and summer festivals.